 The Shades Creek Greenway in Homewood serves as a good model for developing a recreational greenway trail along the Little Cahaba River.
 Designed to conect users to the natural environment, the Shades Creek Greenway is a multi-use trail that winds through urban landscapes surrounding Shades Creek, providing safe and accessible spaces for walking, jogging, and cycling.
 Its thoughtful integration of bridges, natural areas, and educational signage enhances the user experience while fostering an appreciation for the area's natural beauty.
 Adopting similar principles for the Little Cahaba River greenway could transform the corridor into a recreational and environmental asset.
-By prioritizing connecti ecological preservation, and community engagement, the project could offer residents and visitors a vibrant outdoor destination while also promoting healthier lifety s.
+By prioritizing connectivity and visitors a vibrant outdoor destination while also promoting healthier litters.